Twinned Dynamical Decoupling

 The other demonstrations are done using qubit 1 of IQM Garnet, a 20-qubit quantum processing unit based on superconducting transmon qubits.
 The demonstrations presented here are performed using the pulse-level access quantum computing module IQM Pulla \cite{iqm_pulla}.
-The exact date of the demonstration was 06/09/2025.
-At the time of the demonstration, the parameters of the 1st qubit of the IQM Garnet system were calibrated as follows: the qubit frequency was 4.4955 GHz, the T1 coherence time was 44.45 $\mu$s, the T2 (Ramsey) coherence time was 5.88 $\mu$s, the T2 (echo) coherence time was 18.09 $\mu$s, and the readout assignment error was 2.10\%.
-Here, we implemented the DD sequences using the native prx gates with their calibrated "drag{\_}crf" implementation.
+Here, we implemented the DD sequences using the native PRX gates with their calibrated "drag{\_}crf" implementation.
 Each pulse duration was $20$ ns, and the pulse amplitude and drive frequency were varied.
 Again, each circuit was repeated 512 times, and the results were averaged to obtain a single data point for our plots.

-Figure \ref{2D_exp_results} shows the measured results for simultaneous deviations in both pulse area and detuning using a 41 by 41 point grid for CPMG and several T$n$ sequences.
-The data demonstrate the scaling of the robust region with the order of the sequence.
-The deviations from the theoretical predictions are mostly due to SPAM errors that prevent achieving fidelities above 99\%.
-In the following demonstration, Fig. \ref{exp_results_comp_detun} shows a comparison with the most widely used types of DD sequences against detuning.
-The data display superior performance to most DD sequences, with only UR$n$ showing comparable results.
-Fig. \ref{exp_results_diff_initial_states} illustrates that the complete pulse error compensation of T$n$ is independent of the initial state.
-However, the detuning robustness is worsened for the initial states $\ket{+}$, $\ket{-}$, $\ket{+i}$, and $\ket{-i}$.
-This demonstration follows the setup previously described; however, initially, the six Pauli eigenstates are prepared as $\ket{\Psi}=U\ket{0}$.
-Then a DD sequence is added, after that we apply $U^{\dagger}$, and finally measure in the computational basis.
+Figure \ref{exp_data} presents the measured results for the $T2n$ sequences of 2 to 24 pulses as a function of the pulse area, along with the results for the CPMG and UR$2n$ \cite{URDD} sequences with the same number of pulses.
+The T$2n$ sequences of any number of pulses compensate for arbitrarily large pulse area errors, as predicted.
+The UR$2n$ sequences perform similarly for even $n$ (with 4, 8, 12, ... pulses), but hold only in a finite pulse area range for odd $n$, which expands with $n$ but remains finite.
+The repeated CPMG sequences are very sensitive to pulse area errors, for any number of repetitions $n$.

+In the next demonstration, Fig. \ref{exp_results_comp_torino} compares the performance of the T$2n$ sequences with the most widely used types of DD sequences.
+Moreover, we show measurement results from both IBM (top row) and IQM (bottom row) QPUs, with remarkably similar performance.
+The T20 sequence clearly outperforms all others by a large margin, with only UR20 matching it on IBM's QPU (but UR20 is clearly inferior on IQM).
+Among the other DD sequences we note the XY4 and KDD sequences, which perform reasonably well.

+Figure \ref{exp_results_comp_detun} compares these DD sequences against detuning.
+The measurements were performed on IQM's QPU because it provides pulse level control.
+Although the performance of T20 is not as perfect as against the pulse area error in the preceding figures, it comfortably outperforms all other DD sequences, including UR20, which comes closest to it.
+Here KDD comes third, then XY4, CPMG, QDD and UDD.